 NVIC “Quick Facts” is not a substitute for becoming fully informed about Meningococcal disease, meningitis and the Meningococcal vaccine.
 NVIC recommends consumers read the more complete information following the "Quick Facts", as well as the vaccine manufacturer product information inserts, and speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.

-- There are four meningococcal vaccines licensed and marketed in the U.S.: MenHibrix, Menactra, Menomune, and Menveo;
+- There are six meningococcal vaccines licensed and marketed in the U.S.: Bexsero, MenHibrix, Menactra, Menomune, Menveo and Trumenba;

 - In 2000, the CDC recommended that all college freshman get a dose of meningococcal vaccine containing four strains (A, C, W-35, Y) and, in 2005, that policy was expanded to include all 11 year olds.

-- The meningococcal vaccine does not contain strain B, which is the strain associated with more than 50 percent of meningococcal cases and deaths, especially in children under five years old;
+- In 2016 2 vaccine containing strain B, which is the strain associated with more than 50 percent of meningococcal cases and deaths, especially in children under five years old, was approved by the FDA;

 - The meningococcal vaccine has been found to be about 58 percent effective within two to five years after adolescents have gotten the shot and, in 2011, CDC recommended that all 16 year olds get a booster dose of meningococcal vaccine;